Before we answer the question, “What is a data catalog?” keep this in mind…

 “The value of a seamless user experience throughout the analytics lifecycle is evident, so the trend in [data] catalog evolution is toward convergence.
 Most tools will mature to become fully integrated solutions supporting all three capabilities – cataloging, preparation, and analysis.
 Convergence, however, does not eliminate the need for interoperability, as self-service analysts often want to make their own choices of preparation and analysis tools.”

-3. Modern data catalogs for analysis and teamwork
+3. Enterprise data catalogs for analysis and teamwork

-Gartner defines these type of data catalogs as “generalist, business-oriented data catalogs for broader use in information governance and infonomics – targeted at the Chief Data Officer (CDO).”
+Gartner defines these types of data catalogs as “generalist, business-oriented data catalogs for broader use in information governance and infonomics – targeted at the Chief Data Officer (CDO).”

 Doesn’t that sound like the right answer to, “What is a data catalog?”

-That’s because a modern data catalog is truly the foundation of data empowerment and not just a place to index all the information you have.
-Modern data catalogs unify your people, data, and analysis in a way that makes it easier to build a data-driven culture.
-If a data catalog can do those things, it’s the modern one you need.
+That’s because an enterprise data catalog is truly the foundation of data empowerment and not just a place to index all the information you have.
+Enterprise data catalogs unify your people, data, and analysis in a way that makes it easier to build a data-driven culture.

-While there are various options for selecting an enterprise data catalog today, think about how Google revolutionized its search engine with the Knowledge Graph.
-Then think about how you can supercharge your data culture with a modern data catalog.
-If you’re looking for a literal or figurative boost from a Knowledge Graph-like experience, a modern data catalog is the only way to go.
+While there are various options for selecting data catalog software today, think about how Google revolutionized its search engine with the knowledge graph.
+Then think about how you can supercharge your data culture with an enterprise data catalog.
+If you’re looking for a literal or figurative boost from a knowledge graph-like experience, an enterprise data catalog is the only way to go.

 So, what now?